 The Library’s extensive book and periodical collection emphasizes literature composed for the organ, composers who have made notable contributions to the repertoire, performance practice, and pedagogy.
 These are catalogued according to the Library of Congress system and accessible through Tinycat.

 A unique resource of the Organ Library is its collection of archives that document the careers of notable American and European organists.
-The largest of these, occupying sixteen file drawers, documents the concert appearances and recording activities of E. Power Biggs.
+The largest of these, documents the concert appearances and recording activities of E. Power Biggs.
 A few of the larger archives are listed elsewhere on this website.
+Most of our archival material is now on long-term loan to the Organ Historical Society, and can be accessed by contacting the archivist at the OHS, currently Bynum Petty, at email@example.com.

 The Organ Library owns the entire recorded legacy of E. Power Biggs: hundreds of reel-to-reel tapes that document the many series of recordings he made in Europe and America.
-These are stored offsite, but the listening room at the Library contains hundreds of LPs and CDs, filed by performer that may be auditioned.
+Some of these have been digitized, and some await restoration and digitization.
+It is not possible to listen to them on-site.